-Our HTS wire carries direct current (DC) without any loss of electrical power, resulting in high electrical efficiency.
-Our HTS wire also conducts more than 140 times the electrical current of copper wire of the same dimensions, which dramatically reduces the size and weight of electrical equipment made with our HTS wire and significantly increases the power throughput of power cables.
 Our current and planned products are sold or planned to be sold to electric utilities and transmission and distribution grid operators, electrical equipment manufacturers, industrial power users and shipbuilders that utilize electric motors for ship propulsion systems.
-Our technology and products are backed by an intellectual property portfolio that as of March 31, 2004 includes more than 380 patents and patent applications owned by us worldwide and more than 420 patents and patent applications licensed from others worldwide.
+Our technology and products are backed by an intellectual property portfolio that as of December 31, 2004 includes more than 390 patents and patent applications owned by us worldwide and more than 375 patents and patent applications licensed from others worldwide.